minnojs/minno-time/resources/tutorials/stroop-interactions.md

 ```
 Next we will add interactions that deal with the response to the user interaction:

 First we will create the interaction for correct responses.
-The `inputEquals` proposition fires when the input handle (as [set](#input) in the input object) is equal to the value in the `value` property.
+The `inputEquals` condition fires when the input handle (as [set](#input) in the input object) is equal to the value in the `value` property.
 So in our trial the following action will activate once the `e` key is pressed.
 It activates three [actions](./API.md#interactions-actions).

 * The `log` action logs the user response, including latency and other information about the trial.
 * The `endTrial` action simply ends this trail and moves on to the next one.